clabat9/Tangent-Bundle-Neural-Networks/README.md

 # Tangent Bundle Neural Networks
-This repo contains the code used for implementing the numerical results in the paper:
+This repo contains the code used for implementing the numerical results in the papers:

-**"Tangent Bundle Neural Networks: from Manifolds to Celullar Sheaves and Back"**
+**"Tangent Bundle Filters and Neural Networks: from Manifolds to Celullar Sheaves and Back"** (preliminary conference)

+**"Tangent Bundle Convolutional Learning: from Manifolds to Celullar Sheaves and Back"** (extended journal paper)

 *C. Battiloro (1,2) , Z.Wang (1), H. Riess (3), A. Ribeiro (1), P. Di Lorenzo (2)*